+Navy polo shirt with crest \

+Navy shorts or skort

+Navy sweatshirt/fleece

-Navy polo shirt with crest\ Navy shorts Navy tracksuit trousers for outdoor games in winter Trainers
+Navy tracksuit trousers for outdoor games in winter

+Trainers

 Please note that plimsolls are not part of the PE uniform.
 When children participate in Gym, Movement or Dance indoors, they should do this in bare feet unless there are medical reasons not to.
 All outdoor activities require the children to wear trainers.